gmetais/grunt-devperf/README.md

 grunt.loadNpmTasks('grunt-devperf');
 ```

-I recommand using it as part of your Continuous Integration system, but you can also simply use it locally.
+I recommand using it as a part of your Continuous Integration system, but you can also simply use it locally while developping.

 ## Setup the "devperf" task